akamai/coding-challenge/Korea/Jinwoo_Jeong_Blockchain_Routing_with_validation/README.md

 EdgeKV does not have time-based job scheduler(like a cron job), So pushing data through another server.
 The server stores the response time and block height of each node.<br>

-Find the node with the fastest and highest blocks on the server in each region. <br>
 Every minute, Find the node with fastest and highest block on the servers in each region.<br>
 We store the calculated results in EdgeKV.